 That’s why licensing is such an ideal strategy.
 It lets you strike while the iron is hot, and take advantage of this limited window of opportunity.
 What is cold today is hot tomorrow and vice versa.

-Oftentimes, just a small shift in the market or use of your IP, such as a different format or application, or any number of things, makes the difference between going nowhere and landing a big licensing deal.
+Oftentimes, just a small shift in the market or use of your IP, such as a different format or application, is the difference between going nowhere and landing a big licensing deal.

 Think of it this way.
-Your intellectual property is the oil of innovation and that oil is needed by many businesses and industries around the world.
+Your intellectual property is the oil of innovation and that oil required by businesses and industries around the world.
 They are like gears, all moving around and shifting trying to find the latest gadget and gizmo’s to meet their changing customers and markets.
-But they need to have the oil to continue run.
+But they need to have the oil to continue running.
 That’s what your intellectual property is … it’s the oil that makes all of these gears run smoothly.

 For example, it might be a new patented technology that improves packaging for the hair color industry.
-I had a client with that type of technology.
-They’d been working on it for years.
+One of my clients had been working on this IP for years.
 The technology wasn’t in demand 10 or 15 years ago.
 But the market shifted in the last five years as sustainability became a priority for many businesses and suddenly the interest in their IP shot sky-high.

 That’s what licensing is about – taking advantage of these trends, identifying where the markets are, where the markets are going, and how your intellectual property fits into that trend.
 Keep in mind that trends are about solving problems and providing solutions, whether its lowering costs, increasing profitability, or improving convenience.